-Topics include forest stewardship planning, pine management, timber sales, wildlife management, tree identification, and more.
+Topics will include forest management planning, timber sales, wildlife management, basic tree identification and measurement skills, and more.
 A tour of the Appomattox-Buckingham State Forest will showcase pine and hardwood management strategies that woodland owners can use.

 Sponsoring partners for the retreat are Virginia Department of Forestry, Virginia Cooperative Extension, and the Virginia Forest Landowner Education Program.
-“This program provides a great introduction to forest management issues, especially for those new to land ownership,” said Ellen Powell of the Virginia Department of Forestry.
+“This program provides an excellent introduction to forest management issues, especially for those new to land ownership,” said Ellen Powell of the Virginia Department of Forestry.

-To register online or download a mail-in brochure, visit www.forestupdate.frec.
+To register online or download a brochure, visit forestupdate.frec.vt.edu/landownerprograms/retreats.html.

 The deadline to register is Oct.
 8. For more information, contact Jennifer Gagnon at 540-231-6391 or firstname.lastname@example.org.